BLUE OR PURPLE CORN - A SPECIAL FOOD FOR DEVELOPMENT

 PURPLE CORN TORTILLAS

 These are sold in a few locations or one can make them.
-At this time, we are not sure if they contain as much of the needed chemicals as the tortilla chips.
-The recipe to make purple corn tortillas is:
+Unfortunately, they do not contain as much of the needed chemicals as the tortilla chips.

 The oil in a chip serves a function.
 It appears to seal in certain nutrients.
 As a result, we donŐt recommend baked purple or blue corn chips.